iainctduncan/papers/source/bibliography.rst

 ffitch, John.
 2011.
 "Using C To Generate Scores."
 In *The Audio Programming Book.*, edited by Richard Boulanger and Victor Lazzarini, 655.
 Cambridge, Mass: MIT Press.

-ffitch, John.
+------.
 2011.
 "Understanding an Opcode in Csound."
 In *The Audio Programming Book.*, edited by Richard Boulanger and Victor Lazzarini, 581.
 Cambridge, Mass: MIT Press.

 Lazzarini, Victor.
 2011.
 "MIDI Programming with PortMIDI."
 In *The Audio Programming Book.*, edited by Richard Boulanger and Victor Lazzarini, 783.
 Cambridge, Mass: MIT Press.

-Lazzarini, Victor.
+------.
 2013.
 “The Development of Computer Music Programming Systems.” *Journal of new music research* 42, no. 1 (2013): 97-110.

-Lazzarini, Victor.
+------.
 2016. *Csound A Sound and Music Computing System.* Cham: Springer International Publishing.

-Lazzarini, Victor.
+------.
 2017. *Computer Music Instruments: Foundations, Design and Development*.
 Cham: Springer International Publishing.

 Lyon, Eric.
 2006.
 "A Sample Accurate Triggering System for Pd and Max/MSP."
 In *International Computer Music Conference Proceedings.* Vol. 2006.
 Ann Arbor, MI: Michigan Publishing, University of Michigan Library.

-Lyon, Eric.
+------.
 2012. *Designing Audio Objects for Max/MSP and Pd.* Middleton, Wisconsin: A-R Editions.

 Maldonado, Gabriel.
 2011.
 "Working With Audio Streams."
 In *The Audio Programming Book.*, edited by Richard Boulanger and Victor Lazzarini, 329.
 Cambridge, Mass: MIT Press.